atimics/matrixbot/README.md

 -   **Interaction**: Once active, the bot will respond to messages sent in the room.
 -   **Deactivation**: If there's a period of inactivity in the room, the bot will announce it's stopping active listening.
 Mention it again to re-activate.
 -   The bot will also respond to direct messages if it's invited to a DM chat.

+## Ollama Integration

+This bot supports using local LLMs through Ollama as the primary inference engine.
+This allows for greater privacy, potential cost savings, and offline capabilities.

+### How it Works

+When `PRIMARY_LLM_PROVIDER` is set to `ollama`:

+1. The bot will use the specified `OLLAMA_DEFAULT_CHAT_MODEL` for handling chat interactions.
+2. It will use `OLLAMA_DEFAULT_SUMMARY_MODEL` for generating conversation summaries.
+3. The Ollama-powered LLM is provided with a special tool called `call_openrouter_llm`.
+This tool allows the local LLM to delegate complex queries or tasks requiring specific capabilities (e.g., larger context windows, proprietary models) to a more powerful cloud-based LLM via OpenRouter.

+### Setting up Ollama

+1.  **Install Ollama**: Follow the instructions on [ollama.com](https://ollama.com) to download and install Ollama for your operating system.
+2.  **Pull Models**: Once Ollama is running, pull the models you intend to use.
+For example:
+    ```bash
+    ollama pull llama3 # For chat
+    ollama pull mxbai-embed-large # Or another model suitable for summarization if different
+    ```
+    Ensure the model names in your `.env` file (`OLLAMA_DEFAULT_CHAT_MODEL`, `OLLAMA_DEFAULT_SUMMARY_MODEL`) match the models you have pulled.
+3.  **Ensure Accessibility**: The Ollama API endpoint (default `http://localhost:11434`) must be accessible from where the bot is running.
+If running the bot in a Docker container, you might need to configure network settings accordingly (e.g., using `host.docker.internal` for the `OLLAMA_API_URL` or ensuring the container can reach the host's network).

+### The `call_openrouter_llm` Tool

+When Ollama is the primary LLM, it can decide to use the `call_openrouter_llm` tool.
+This tool allows the local model to effectively "ask for help" from a more capable model configured via OpenRouter for specific parts of a conversation or for tasks it deems too complex for itself.

+The flow is as follows:

+1. User sends a message.
+2. Ollama (local LLM) processes the message.
+3. If Ollama decides the query is complex, it can choose to use the `call_openrouter_llm` tool, formulating a prompt for OpenRouter.
+4. The bot then makes a request to OpenRouter using the specified model (or a default OpenRouter model).
+5. The response from OpenRouter is returned to the Ollama LLM as the result of the tool call.
+6. Ollama then uses this result to formulate its final response to the user.

+This hybrid approach provides flexibility, allowing you to leverage local LLMs for most tasks while still having access to powerful cloud models for more demanding requests.

 ## Security
 -   Never commit your actual `.env` file or credentials to version control.
 The `.gitignore` file should prevent this.